adelbibi/website2.0/content/event/softserveR&D25/index.md

 ---
-title: "AI Agents at Work: From QA to Beyond"
+title: "Softserve: AI Agents at Work: From QA to Beyond"

 event: Softserve